 Dijon received recognition as one of 4 finalists in the “European Green Capital 2022” competition organized by the European Commission.
 Dijon was also awarded the European Union’s “H2020 call for projects” for their actions in Dijon’s district as part of an experimental energy saving program.
 Dijon’s “Cit’ergie” label was renewed in January 2020.

-Dijon Mayor Rebsamen sent a letter to Dallas Mayor Johnson to express solidarity during the difficult Covid time.
+Ville-Dijon Mayor Rebsamen sent a letter to Dallas Mayor Johnson to express solidarity during the difficult covid time.

-The American Association of Teachers of French, North Texas Chapter (AATF-NT) invited Dallas Dijon Sister Cities to give a presentation about United Schools during AATF-NT members’ annual spring meeting.
-AATF-NT’s teachers were invited to connect online with United Schools’ classrooms in France and worldwide, especially DFW’s French twins: Dallas & Dijon, Fort Worth & Nimes, Irving & Boulogne-Billancourt and Denison & Cognac.
+The American Association of Teachers of French North Texas Chapter (AATF-NT) invited DDSC to give a presentation about Dijon’s United Schools during AATF-NT annual spring meeting.
+AATF-NT’s teachers were invited to connect with their French twin cities, which include: Fort Worth & Nimes, Irving & Boulogne-Billancourt and Denison & Cognac.

-Pierrette Lacour met with existing and new Ville-Dijon and Dijon Métropole’s international representatives to discuss their goals to further their twinning rapport with Dallas and consider a possible visit to Dallas in 2022 to celebrate our 65th twinning anniversary.
-They also discussed the anticipated opening of Dijon’s Cité Internationale de la Gastronomie et du Vin by spring, 2022, during which they anticipate extending invitions to Dallas’ Mayor Johnson and Dijon’s other sister cities’ mayors.
+Pierrette Lacour met with new Ville-Dijon and Dijon Métropole’s international representatives to discuss their goals for expanding their rapport with Dallas and a possible visit to Dallas in 2022 to celebrate our 65th twinning anniversary.
+The anticipated Spring 2022 opening of Dijon’s La Cité Internationale de la Gastronomie et du Vin, will include an invitation to Dallas’ Mayor Johnson to attend a VIP welcome.
+Learn More